Attachment & Trauma Informed Care

 What is Attachment & Trauma-Informed Care (ATIC model®)?

-The ATIC model® represents a significant step forward in offering evidence-based, attachment & trauma-responsive and sensitive approach to addressing the impacts of adversity experienced by many children and young people.
+The ATIC model® represents a significant step forward in offering evidence-based, attachment and trauma-responsive, and sensitive approach to addressing the impacts of adversity experienced by many children and young people.

-This approach was piloted and developed for over four years in a specialist residential service for children under the age of 12 years who required supports to attain a secure and stable transition to foster care.
-Due to the significant attainments made by the children and evidenced outcomes (service has achieved being rated by Ofsted as ‘Outstanding’ each year since the implementation of this approach), it was decided to expand and offer more ATIC services.
+Piloted and developed for over four years in a specialist residential service, our approach is designed for children under the age of 12 years old who require support to attain a secure and stable transition to foster care.
+Due to the significant attainments made by the children and evidenced outcomes (service has achieved Ofsted rating of ‘Outstanding’ every year since its implementation), the approach has been expanded and is offered across ATIC services.

-The approach is multi-dimensional, meaning we ensure no matter where in the organizational culture a child or member of staff or career is, there would be a ‘felt sense’ of safety and predictability.
-To ensure we can create and maintain optimal ATIC sensitive practice & care environments in our homes, schools and therapy centres.
-This is experienced as the patterns, routines, habits and the collective relational style demonstrated within Five Rivers.
+Our approach is multi-dimensional, meaning we ensure no matter where in the organisational culture a child, member of staff or carer is, there is a ‘felt’ sense of safety and predictability.
+This is so we can ensure we create and maintain optimal ATIC-sensitive practice and care environments in our homes, schools and therapy centres.
+Our approach is woven into the fundamental patterns, routines, habits, and the collective relational style demonstrated within Five Rivers.

-ATIC is a whole-organization model, with our staff practising a relational, transparent, empowering and collaborative approach at all levels, embedded by a series of training offered to all staff to ensure consistency.
-Our Proactive Approaches behavioural management training which takes place over five days for all front-line staff is based on knowledge relating to attachment and trauma.
+ATIC is an organisation-wide model, with our staff practising a complementary, transparent, empowering, and collaborative approach at all levels, embedded by a series of training offered to all staff to ensure consistency.
+Our Proactive Approaches behavioural management training ,which takes place over five days for all front-line staff, is based on knowledge relating to attachment and trauma.

-Our approach provides a clear and structured methodology and system to ensure we can not only create but maintain the consistency needed in the optimal relationally based practice for reversing the impacts of trauma, abuse and neglect.
+Our clear and structured methodology supports staff members within our organisation to facilitate and maintain an environment that restores the level of consistency needed in an optimal relationally based practice for reversing the impacts of trauma, abuse and neglect.

-These elements are embedded into two pathways one for the children and the other for the staff and carers which include multiple components.
+These elements are embedded into two pathways: one for children and the other for our staff and carers, which include multiple components.

 The child’s pathway is specifically designed to harness what we know ‘works’ in assisting children to recover from the impacts of adversity, trauma, abuse and neglect.
-This includes multiple elements such as our specific ATIC assessment process to track and ensure outcomes and inform the therapeutic plan, to the sensitive ATIC relational approaches used by the staff or the psychotherapeutic approaches used by the Assessment & Therapy team to address attachment, trauma and dissociation.
+This includes several interrelated elements, such as our targeted ATIC assessment process to track and monitor outcomes and to inform the therapeutic plan, the sensitive ATIC relational approaches used by staff, to the psychotherapeutic approaches used by the Assessment & Therapy team to address attachment, trauma and dissociation.

-The adult pathway also includes multiple components and approaches to ensure the staff and carers can provide the healing relational care needed and includes a unique approach to developing and maintaining professional resiliency when working with traumatized children.
+The staff and carer pathway is informed by some of the most current and relevant theories and approaches to certify that our staff and carers are sufficiently equipped to provide healing relational care, and includes a unique approach to developing and maintaining professional resiliency when working with traumatised children.